Contact us Start a Trial

 Code highlighting

-Sigasi extension supports syntax- and semantic code highlighting, sometimes called syntax- and semantic coloring, even though it can also apply styling (cursive, bold, etc).
+Sigasi supports syntax and semantic code highlighting.
+This is sometimes called syntax and semantic coloring, even though it can also apply text styling such as cursive, bold, etc.

 • Syntax highlighting: colors and styles code according to lexical classification (such as keyword or string).
-Always present, event for HDL files outside of projects.
+Always present, even for HDL files outside of projects or when the Sigasi language server hasn’t initialized yet.

 Note that some VS Code themes might not support semantic highlighting.
 If you appear to be missing this feature, ensure you’re using one of the default VS Code themes.